theJenix/mailplan/README.md

 Actions are defined as .py files stored in the *actions* subfolder of MailPlan.
 An action can be an arbitrary Python program; the only requirement is that the .py file define an *action* function as an entry point, e.g.:

 ```
-def action(header, message):
+def action(header, message, ops):
 	...
 ```

 This function can perform whatever action is required based on the header and message information.
-It must return one of the following string values:
+It can use the *ops* parameter to perform IMAP operations on the message, such a copy, move, and delete.
+The action function must return one of the following string values:

 * OK - The action was performed correctly and the system can proceed with further processing.
 * SKIP - The action was skipped, and the rest of the processing on this message should be skipped.